-At Brain Health Network, our mission is to help people keep their brain healthy as they age – lowering risk, and staying sharp
+At Brain Health Network, we help people keep their brain healthy as they age – staying sharp, feeling good, and lowering risk

 Well, that’s what we’re all about - brain health.

-Maintaining a healthy brain day to day is important, but keeping a focus on this in the long term has wider significance.
+Maintaining a healthy brain day to day is important to stay sharp and feel good - but keeping a focus on this in the longer term has wider significance.

 With dementia (which includes Alzheimer’s disease) recognised as one of the greatest global health challenges of the 21st century, the concept of prevention has never been more important.